-Cemetery: Property used for the interment of the dead.
+Public Cemetery: Property on public or private lands used for the interment of the dead and that is available for public visitation.

 Channel: An area that contains continuously or periodic flowing water that is confined by banks and a streambed.